NXP Semiconductors: History

-History

 Within Philips

-In 1953 Philips started a small scale production facility in the center of the Dutch city Nijmegen as part of its main industry group "Icoma" (Industrial Components and Materials), followed by the opening of a new factory in 1955.
-In 1965 Icoma became part of a new Philips main industry group "Elcoma" (Electronic Components and Materials).
+In 1953, the Dutch technology company Philips started a small scale production facility in the center of the city of Nijmegen as part of its main industry group "Icoma" (Industrial Components and Materials).
+By the early 1950s, it had acquired a strong position in the European semiconductor market.
+However, by the end of the decade, this lead had been effectively lost to other companies across increasingly competitive transistor market, compelling Phillip's management team to adopt a new strategy.
+Changes in its R&D and manufacturing capabilities soon enabled the company to deliver point-contact and layer transistors to the market as well as to develop its own high-frequency transistor.

-In 1975 Silicon Valley–based Signetics was acquired by Philips.
+By the early 1960s, Philips' capacity to innovate in the field of applications as well as adapt transistor requirements to suit customer needs had been hampered by its organizational structure.
+In 1965, Icoma became part of a new Philips main industry group "Elcoma" (Electronic Components and Materials).
+In 1975, Silicon Valley–based Signetics was acquired by Philips.
 Signetics claimed to be the "first company in the world established expressly to make and sell integrated circuits" and inventor of the 555 timer IC.
-At the time, it was claimed that with the Signetics acquisition, Philips was now number two in the league table of semiconductor manufacturers in the world.
+At the time, it was claimed that through the Signetics acquisition, Philips had become the second largest semiconductor manufacturer in the world.

-In 1987, Philips was ranked Europe's largest semiconductor maker.
-The year after, all Philips semiconductor subsidiaries, including Signetics, Faselec (in Switzerland) and Mullard (in the UK), were merged in the newly formed product division Components.
-The semiconductor activities were split off from Components in 1991 under the name Philips Semiconductors.
+In 1987, Philips became Europe's largest semiconductor manufacturer.
+One year later, all of Philips semiconductor subsidiaries, including Signetics, Faselec (in Switzerland) and Mullard (in the UK), were merged in the newly formed product division Components.
+In 1991, the semiconductor activities were split off from Components under the name Philips Semiconductors.
+In 1992, Philips and Motorola established the Semiconductor Miniature Products factory in Seremban, Malaysia, as a joint venture.

-In June 1999, Philips acquired VLSI Technology, at the time making Philips the world's sixth largest semiconductor company.
+In June 1999, Philips acquired VLSI Technology in exchange for $1 billion; this transaction resulted in Philips becoming the world's sixth largest semiconductor company.